I think that the important heuristic we should apply to rants to decide what flag to use should be:

 What I mean when I say that our current policy is ambiguous is this:

-Those official guidelines--which were recently (by you)--would have us not flag rants as rude or abusive just for being rants.
+Those official guidelines--which were recently featured (by you)--would have us not flag rants as rude or abusive just for being rants.

 Still, that does not prove me right, because that answer needs updating.
 As I understand it, we unambiguously consider posts that deliberately consist of complete nonsense--like, not even words, or a repeated word, or words strung together in a truly random fashion--to qualify as "rude or abusive" on the grounds that they are an abuse of the system.
 That post should at least be updated to cover that.